-The study of History is taught regularly in all year groups, with KS1 and KS2 dedicating two hours a week to the teaching of Topic - this is a balance of History and Geography lessons - across the year with each forming a part of every topic on our Topic Intent (see Appendix B).
+The study of History is taught regularly in all year groups, with KS1 and KS2 dedicating one hour a week to the teaching of Topic - this is a balance of History and Geography lessons - across the year with each forming a part of every topic on our Topic Intent (see Appendix B).
 History has a dedicated exercise book, in which children are encouraged to present their work to a consistently high standard, marking of which is in line with the school's Marking Policy.
 Additionally, children are assessed on the knowledge gained in the classroom during each topic; this is done through the delivery of a Pre- and Post- learning assessment (for an example, see Appendix C).
 Progress between the two is monitored by teachers and used to inform summative assessments as well as any need for further intervention and teaching.

 In order to enhance and deepen children's learning of History, termly homework is set.
-Children use a Knowledge Organiser (for an example, see Appendix D), issued at the beginning of each half term, to learn and explore each topic at home.
-At the end of each topic, a knowledge quiz is undertaken, consisting of ten related questions, to allow children to demonstrate their newly-acquired knowledge.
+Key Stage 2 children use a Knowledge Organiser (for an example, see Appendix D), issued at the beginning of each half term, to learn and explore each topic at home.
+At the beginning of each topic, a pre-learning task is undertaken, to allow children to demonstrate any prior knowledge to the topic.
+At the end of each topic, a post learning task is undertaken, to allow children to demonstrate their newly-acquired knowledge.